Right Thru Me: Music video

 A music video for the single was shot over the weekend of October 1, 2010, in Los Angeles and directed by Diane Martel.
 Minaj commented on the concept of the music video stating "The concept of the video is boy-and-girl relationship drama, you know, all of the intimate stuff as well as the fighting as well as the self-reflecting type stuff.
 It's basically just a love story told from the perspective of a very hard girl who doesn't want to give in but she has to."
 A behind-the-scenes video was released on October 4, 2010.
 The music video was released for digital download on October 28, 2010.

-Synopsis

-The music video premiered on October 27, 2010, on MTV.
-In the video Willy Monfret, a French Caribbean model & DJ, plays opposite of Minaj as her love interest.
-The opening frame of "Right thru Me" begins with Minaj & Monfret fighting at home after returning from an event.
-The two argue about whether he's "disrespecting her" by talking behind her back, and he threatens to leave after she breaks a glass in frustration.
-Then Minaj runs to Monfret before he can leave and apologizes for overreacting and asks him to stay.
-"You have to trust me, that I did nothing wrong." he whispers to her in a form of comfort.
-The next scene begins with a title screen saying "Right Thru Me" as the song officially starts.
-As the song begins, both Minaj and Monfret are seen either in bed touching each other sensually and at the beach walking together.
-Another fight takes place when Minaj tries to prevent Monfret from driving away by refusing to leave the driver's seat of his car.
-In between the scenes, frames of Nicki behind a full-length window covered with steam are inserted as she sings the chorus.
-As the video continues, scenes of Minaj and Monfret are shown in an infinity pool twirling around as Monfret carries Minaj in his arms, embracing each other, while the fight from the opening scene are inserted.
-The video ends with Minaj continually wiping fog from the glass to sing out the rest of the song.